alandefreitas/matplotplusplus/docs/white-paper.md

 # Introduction

 Data visualization is fundamental to scientific computing and metrics-driven development.
 Programmers can use interactive plotting to monitor their quality metrics more efficiently.
 Scientists rely on these tools to export their graphics in high-quality formats for scientific writings.
-The process of generating these graphics cannot be more expensive in terms of development time than the resources spent on the main problem at hand (Section [Data Visualization](#data-visualization)).
-While C++ has been valuable for a variety of scientific problems (Section [Scientific Computing in C++](#scientific-computing-in-c)), there is currently no alternative for data visualization that attends the design goals we habitually expect from scientific libraries (Section [Alternatives for Data Visualization in C++](#alternatives-for-data-visualization-in-c)).
+The process of generating these graphics cannot be more expensive, in terms of development time, than the resources spent on the main problem at hand (Section [Data Visualization](#data-visualization)).
+While C++ has been valuable for a variety of scientific problems (Section [Scientific Computing in C++](#scientific-computing-in-c)), there is currently no alternative for data visualization that attends to the design goals we habitually expect from scientific libraries (Section [Alternatives for Data Visualization in C++](#alternatives-for-data-visualization-in-c)).

 For this reason, this article presents **Matplot++** (Section [The Matplot++ Library](#the-matplot-library)), a graphics library for data visualization in C++.
 The library maintains a high-level hierarchical structure to manage plots the user can create transparently with single function calls.